State Estimation Using Sparse DEIM and Recurrent Neural Networks: Sparse DEIM

 where $\overline{\vc u}$ is the mean, $\Phi_m = [\bphi_1|\bphi_2|\cdots|\bphi_m]\in\mathbb R^{N\times m}$ is the \emph{basis matrix}, and $\balpha = [\alpha_1,\alpha_2,\cdots,\alpha_m]^\top\in\mathbb R^m$ are the coordinates in that basis.
 Without loss of generality, we assume $\overline{\vc u}=\vc 0$.
 The \emph{best fit approximation} is given by

-corresponding to the coefficients $\hat \balpha = \Phi_m^\top \vc u$ which minimize the truncation error $\mathcal E_m(\balpha):=|\Phi_m \balpha - \vc u|$, where $|\cdot|$ denotes the standard Euclidean norm of a vector.
+corresponding to the coefficients $\hat \balpha = \Phi_m^\top \vc u$ which minimize the truncation error $\mathcal E_m(\balpha):=\|\Phi_m \balpha - \vc u\|$, where $\|\cdot\|$ denotes the standard Euclidean norm of a vector.
 The truncation error $\mathcal E_m$ is a monotonically decreasing function of $m$, i.e., using more modes leads to better approximations.
 Unfortunately, however, the best fit approximation~\eqref{eq:bestFit} is not computable since it relies on the full state $\vc u$.

 To overcome this issue, DEIM determines the coefficients $\balpha$ by minimizing the discrepancy between the observations $\vc y$ and the reconstructed state at the sensor locations.
-To this end, we define the observation error,
+To this end, we define the observation residual,

 Note that $S_r^\top\Phi_m\balpha$ corresponds to the entries of the reconstruction $\Phi_m\balpha$ at the sensor locations.
 To obtain the optimal coefficients, we minimize $\err_{obs}$ over all $\balpha$.
 The general solution to this optimization problem is given by~\cite{Farazmand2024}